hokein/electron-sample-apps/spellchecking/README.md

 # Spellchecking Demo

-This demo relies on the [spellchecker](https://github.com/atom/node-spellchecker) node module which maps through to the native spellchecker APIs on Mac, Windows, and Linux.
-Because this module runs native code, it needs to be compiled.
-It's important that you compile it for the version of Atom Shell you are using using the [instructions here](https://github.com/atom/electron/blob/master/docs/tutorial/using-native-node-modules.md).
+This demo uses the [spellchecker](https://github.com/atom/node-spellchecker) node module which maps through to native spelling APIs on Mac, Windows, and Linux.
+This module needs to be compiled since it runs native code, and it's important that you compile it for the version of Electron you are using.
+With `apm` installed you can run the commands below.
+See the [instructions here](https://github.com/atom/electron/blob/master/docs/tutorial/using-native-node-modules.md) for more information.

 ```
 export ATOM_NODE_VERSION=0.26.0